Codecademy/docs/content/swift/concepts/sets/terms/insert.md

 ---
 Title: '.insert()'
-Description: 'Add an element at a specified index.'
+Description: 'Adds an element at a specified index.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'